-where f is the Reduce function, n is the number of Key-Value pairs belonging to the same key, and ⊕ represents an operation which is similar to addition that can be applied on any two Key-Value pairs to produce a new Key-Value pair.
-In our image clustering application, ⊕ is the addition of two partial sums.

-With ⊕ operation and the fact that Map tasks work at the thread level on compute nodes, we do local aggregation in the memory shared by Map tasks.
+is the addition of two partial sums in our case.
+As Map tasks work at the thread level on compute nodes, we do local aggregation in the memory shared by Map tasks.
 Once a Map is finished, it doesn’t send data out immediately but instead caches it to a shared memory pool.
 When key conflicts happen, the program invokes a user-defined operation to merge two Key-Value pairs.
 A barrier is set so that data in the pools is not transferred until all the Map tasks in a node are finished.
 By trading communication time with computation time, we reduce data transfer significantly.

 EXPERIMENTS